Introduction: The Ancient Practice of Sauna Bathing

 Hydration is Non-Negotiable

-The intense sweating during sauna sessions leads to significant fluid loss.
-Drink at least one full glass of water before and after your session.
-For longer sessions, consider bringing water inside the sauna.
-Electrolyte replacement can be particularly helpful if you're sweating profusely.
+The high sweating during sauna sessions causes substantial fluid loss.
+Drink a full glass of water before and after your session.
+For longer sessions, consider introducing water inside the sauna.
+Electrolyte replenishment might be especially beneficial if you are sweating significantly.

 Know When to Avoid Sauna Use

-Certain conditions warrant avoiding or modifying sauna use.
-If you have heart disease, high blood pressure, or are pregnant, consult your healthcare provider before using a sauna.
-Similarly, if you're sick, dehydrated, or have consumed alcohol, it's best to skip your session entirely.
+Certain conditions necessitate avoiding or limiting sauna use.
+If you have heart disease, high blood pressure, or are pregnant, you should see your doctor before using a sauna.
+Similarly, if you are unwell, dehydrated, or have taken alcohol, it is preferable to forgo your session altogether.

 Listen to Your Body